 The role of an IRB is to foster ethical treatment of human research participants.
 Before IRBs were instituted as a national standard, some researchers conducted studies that resulted in serious and unwelcomed consequences for the participants.
 For these researchers, the potential gained knowledge overshadowed the harm done to the participants.
 IRBs have since been instituted to make sure a balance exists between harm to subjects and potential gain.

 To be reimbursed for approved expenses, students must submit: 1.
 A final record of all expenses incurred; 2.
 All original receipts to the Psychology Program Chair by May 31 of their graduation year.
-If students use funds for subject payments, they should submit (a) a form with signatures from paid subjects (in the case where multiple subjects are paid a set amount); and/ or (b) a cancelled check as proof payment and an email acknowledgement from the subject reading "I certify that I won the lottery associated with [Senior's name] senior project, and have received $XX as payment." (in the case where subject payment is via lottery); or (c) a copy of the receipt for a lottery gift card.
+If students use funds for subject payments, they should submit (a) a form with signatures from paid subjects (in the case where multiple subjects are paid a set amount); (b) a cancelled check as proof payment and an email acknowledgement from the subject reading "I certify that I won the lottery associated with [Senior's name] senior project, and have received $XX as payment."
+(In the case where subject payment is via lottery); or (c) a copy of the receipt for a lottery gift card.
 3. A completed check request form (http://www.bard.edu/budgetoffice/toolbox/index.php?action=getfile&id=6237680) ♣ List your own name under “vendor” and the address where you want the check to be mailed. ♣ “Department” is Psychology. ♣ Leave the account number blank.